Showing posts with label Middle Grade. Show all posts

 So, what did we think?

-Rich in description, attitude and adventure, this book offers, and delivers, so much to the reader.
+Rich in description, attitude and adventure, this book offers and delivers so much to the reader.
 The 1920s are such a wonderful period in human history to set an adventure in.
 Arguably a golden age for travel and exploration.
 Even more so as women were starting to explore and exercise their own rights and talents, and in some respects, come to the fore.

 It was difficult not to love our protagonist’s attitude from the start.
 Pendington is bold, clever in the sense of well-read, very inquisitive, with a wit that is often pithy.
 However well-read she is, she is, like most fifteen-year-olds, not well-practised or experienced.
 She is also very human and a bit flawed, as the opening scene at her school indicates.
 Mrs H says that she was a bit like that as a child.

 I loved that about Wendi.
-She is a very human fifteen-year-old who later is dealing with the loss of her mother, having already lost her father.
+She is a very human fifteen-year-old who is dealing with the loss of her mother, having already lost her father.
 In fact, this book really is all about dealing with loss.

 So, crunch time.

-A rare and wondrous story that is a subtle and delightful blend of an adult movie adventure with heaps of Agatha Christie 1920's style.
+A rare and wondrous story that is a subtle and delightful blend of an adult movie adventure with heaps of Agatha Christie 1920s style.
 The very best adventure a young lady or man could ever wish for.
-At 317 pages this is, we feel, at the more advanced end of Middle Grade reading, but well within the grasp of most.
+At 317 pages, this is, we feel, at the more advanced end of Middle Grade reading, but well within the grasp of most.
 Certainly, it makes for a grand adult read.

-This isn't quite as fanciful as it may seem.
-Both characters are around at the same time, Hercule's first case being in 1917.
+This isn’t quite as fanciful as it may seem.
+Both characters are around at the same time, Hercule’s first case being in 1917.
 So they could have overlapped.
-Both also are similar in that they have each faced a huge personal loss that they struggle with.
+Both are also similar in that they have each faced a huge personal loss that they struggle with.
 But enough of that flight of fancy, back to the review . . . .

-Of course, a satisfactory conclusion does not mean all's well that ends well, at least for some.
+Of course, a satisfactory conclusion does not mean all’s well that ends well, at least for some.
 Which is another reason to love this story.
-Come the end of the story and the character's journey thus far, both the spiritual and actual, we both truly felt we had been on the adventure too.
+Come the end of the story and the character’s journey thus far, both the spiritual and actual, we both truly felt we had been on the adventure too.
 And had learned something very important about life and death, just like Wendi.
-This adventure deals with all aspects of both those in a respectful way.
+This adventure deals with all aspects of both in a respectful way.
 At times blunt, but better for it.

 So there you have it.
 An excellent read, a highly recommended adventure that will stay with us a long time, and become a reference by which to judge other stories.